sarahbsullivan/lstm-model-S23/README.md

 My code begins with exploratory data analysis of AAPL historical price data, including visualizations.

 I then train the data, using the TimeSeriesSplit method to avoid training based on future predictions.
-I include discussions of different weights for training vs. testing data.

 I then create and initialize the model.
 Because this is time series data, I opt for a Recurrent Neural Network (RNN), choosing a Long Short-Term Memory (LSTM) Model.
 Discussions of my various choices are included.
 After evaluation, I choose Mean Squared Error as my loss function.